sleepjie/Valanar/Valanar Superdocument.md

 ##### Military and Naval Power

+---
 ### Blythe Coast
-The Blythe Coast is a fishing and
 ##### Population and Demographics
 The Blythe Coast is predominantly inhabited by a mixed population of Humans and Ende’hel Elves.
 While the Ende’hel settled here before the Serende’hel Reformation, the human population has grown steadily, forming the majority.
 ##### History and Founding
 Blythe Coast was founded as part of the Kingdom of Greater Witzia, but following a brutal civil war known as the Witzian Civil War, it split into the independent regions of Lesser Witzia (Morovia) and the Blythe Coast.
 ##### Economy and Currency
 Blythe is known first and foremost for its shipbuilding industry, producing durable vessels highly regarded for their ability to navigate treacherous coastal waters.
+Carpenters and joiners

 The region also exports preserved foods, like salted fish and smoked meats, leveraging its natural resources and expertise in preservation techniques to the benefit of the empire.
-Carpenters and joiners
 ##### Culture and Society
 Fishing and seafaring is central to the way of life in Blythe, and nearly every family has some involvement in these industries, if not in carpentry and joinery.
 Blytheans ships are often adorned with intricate carvings that depict sea creatures and local myths.